Distemper in Cats: Symptoms, Diagnosis, Treatment, and Prevention

 • Seizures

-If your cat has several of these symptoms, you must quickly take him to the vet to be treated with antibiotics to provide relief, as there is no specific treatment against distemper.
-But in addition, it will be very important that you give your cat a lot of love, as this will give your furry strength to fight against the disease.
+If your cat has several of these symptoms, You should take him to the vet quickly if you suspect serious diseases in cats to treat it with supportive therapy and, if necessary, antibiotics to prevent complications, as there is no specific treatment for distemper.
+In addition, it will be very important that you give much affection to your cat, as this will give your furry friend strength to fight the disease.